 A company treat employees and related parties according to the principle of respecting human rights without discrimination regardless of sex and age.
 Treat everyone equally, in term of protection of human rights by comply with Business and Human Rights of the Stock exchange of Thailand regulations.

-In the past year, the company did not have any human rights complaints.
+In the past year, the company did not have any human rights complaints and statistics on the treatment of workers can be summarized as follows: